Finding Your Purpose with ikigai

 4) What you can get paid for.

-The intersection of these four guiding questions can help you identify your purpose in life, bring you fulfillment and happiness, and help you overcome (or prevent) burnout.
+The intersection of these four guiding pillars can help you identify your purpose in life, bring you fulfillment in your career, experience more joy, and overcome burnout.

 Meaning, Purpose, and Ikigai